 Communication: Our Education newsletter will be in the weekly First Church newsletter, under ‘Sunday School News.’
-Please let us know if you would like to be added to the list.
+Let us know if you would like to be added to the list.

 The Safe Church Policy: All children are protected at First Church by our Safe Church Policy.
 Children and families are invited to sign in at the start of church.
 All of our teachers and staff are screened for safety backgrounds, and are trained in the Safe Church principles of the United Church of Christ.

-Our Whole Lives (OWL): First Church occasionally offers this comprehensive sexuality education program for high school students.
+Our Whole Lives (OWL): First Church occasionally offers this comprehensive sexuality education program.